HB-Health Behaviour

 HB 613.
 Health Promotion Practices and Disability.
 3 Hours.

 This course will examine the population of people living with a disability and health promotion approaches at multiple levels (individual, social, environmental, and policy).
-One in five people in the U.S. has a disability and the vast majority of people will be affected by disability, whether personally or through a loved one, during their lifetime.
+One in five people in the U.S. has a disability and many people will be affected by disability, whether personally or through a loved one, during their lifetime.
 Advancements have been offered by the medical model of disability towards disability prevention; however, the addition of functional and social models of disability provide a more complete view of how to enhance the lives of millions of Americans and reduce economic burden.

 HB 615.
 Homelessness, Housing and Health.
 3 Hours.